ramapriyan912001/tp/docs/DeveloperGuide.md

 ### Viewing expenses

-1. Listing expenses of a specific group in ContactsPage or GroupsPage.
+1. Viewing all expenses of a specific group in ContactsPage or GroupsPage.

   1. Prerequisites: The preloaded data for groups and expenses are not modified.
 (No groups and expenses are removed or added)